mkuthan/mkuthan.github.io/source/_posts/2014-05-27-the-twelve-factor-app-part2.markdown

 categories: architecture
 ---

-This blog post is a continuation of (The Twelve-Factor App - part 1)[/blog/2014/05/26/the-twelve-factor-app-part1/].
+This blog post is a continuation of [first part](http://mkuthan.github.io/blog/2014/05/26/the-twelve-factor-app-part1/) of this blog series.

 ## 7. Port Binding